kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

   * **onMemberOpen(memberId)**: Is called when another member (not the worker running this study) opened a group channel.
 It gets the group member ID as a parameter.
   * **onMemberLeave(memberId)**: Is called when another member (not the worker running his study) left the group.
 It gets the group member ID as a parameter.
   * **onMemberClose(memberId)**: Is called when another member (not the worker running this study) closed his group channel.
 It gets the group member ID as a parameter.
-  * **onGroupSession(path)**: Is called when the group session is updated.
-It gets the new group session data as a parameter.
+  * **onGroupSession(path)**: Is called every time the group session changes on the JATOS server side.
+It gets the JSON pointer path to the changed field in the batch session as a parameter.
   * **onUpdate()**: Combines several other callbacks.
-It's called if one of the following is called: _onMemberJoin_, _onMemberOpen_, _onMemberLeave_, _onMemberClose_, or _onGroupSession_ (the group session can then be read via _jatos.groupSessionData_).
+It's called if one of the following is called: _onMemberJoin_, _onMemberOpen_, _onMemberLeave_, _onMemberClose_, or _onGroupSession_.
-  * _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

 ### `jatos.sendGroupMsg(msg)`

 Sends a message to all group members with an open group channel.
 Like with most transmissions in the Internet these messages are send on a best effort basis.
 This means that if everything (e.g. network, browser, script) works fine the message gets delivered - but if the message transmission encounters a problem and is not delivered neither the sender nor the receiver will be notified.
-If you want more reliable message transmission use the group session and _jatos.setGroupSessionData_ instead.
+If you want more reliable message transmission use the [group session](#functions-to-access-the-group-session) instead.
 Compared to the transmission via group session the group messaging is fast but less reliable.

 * _param {Object} msg_ - Any JavaScript object

 ### `jatos.sendGroupMsgTo(recipient, msg)`

-Sends a message to a single group member specified with the given group member ID (only if group channel is open).
+Like `jatos.sendGroupMsg(msg)` but sends a message to a single group member specified by the group member ID (only if group channel is open).

 * _param {String} recipient_ - Recipient's group member ID
 * _param {Object} msg_ - Any JavaScript object

 ### `jatos.leaveGroup(onSuccess, onError)`

 Tries to leave the group (actually a group result) it has previously joined.
 The group channel is not closed in this function - it's closed from the JATOS' side.
-It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the leaving.
+It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the leaving.

 * _param {optional Function} onSuccess_ - Function to be called after the group is left
 * _param {optional Function} onError_ - Function to be called in case of error
-* _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

 ### `jatos.reassignGroup(onSuccess, onFail)`

 Asks the JATOS server to reassign this study run to a different group.
-It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the reassigning.
+It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the reassigning.

 * _param {optional Function} onSuccess_ - Function to be called if the reassignment was successful
 * _param {optional Function} onFail_ - Function to be called if the reassignment was unsuccessful
-* _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

-### `jatos.setGroupSessionData(groupSessionData, onError)`
+### ~~`jatos.setGroupSessionData(groupSessionData, onError)`~~

-As of JATOS v3 the group session data can be access via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).
+**Removed** - As of JATOS v3 the group session data can be access via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).

 ~~Sends the group session data via the group channel to the JATOS server where it's stored and broadcasted to all members of this group.
 It either takes an Object as parameter or uses _jatos.groupSessionData_ if the groupSessionData isn't provided. jatos.js tries several times to upload the session data, but if there are many concurrent members updating at the same time it might fail.
 But jatos.js/JATOS guarantees that it either persists the updated session data or calls the _onError_ callback.
 In this way it is more reliable but slower compared to _jatos.sendGroupMsg_ or _jatos.sendGroupMsgTo_.
 Since the group session is stored in the JATOS server it can be retrieved after a page reload or Internet connection problem to continue at the point of the interruption.~~